simonerigoni/timesheet/README.md

 ![Report](images/report.JPG)

-In the Report section we can select the Years we want to consider and have a summuary of the Day Type, Working Hours Type and Paychecks
+In the Report section we can select the Years we want to consider and have a summary of the Day Type, Working Hours Type and Paychecks

 ![Year](images/year.JPG)